Can I make lump-sum CPF withdrawals?

 Those who own a property will need to set aside a Basic Retirement Sum (BRS), while those who don’t own a property need to set aside the Full Retirement Sum (FRS).

 Members can also choose to set aside the Enhanced Retirement Sum to enjoy higher monthly payouts in retirement.
 Even if you do not have the BRS, you will still receive monthly payouts when you reach your payout eligibility age.
+Please refer to the CPF website for the retirement sums for members.

 For members turning age 65 from 2023 onwards, they can also withdraw up to 20% of their Retirement Account savings in a lump sum anytime from age 65 onwards.